-The goal of any CTA on your real estate website is really singular in purpose: to inspire your visitors to take action, whether that’s filling out a form to download some type of content or, better yet, to get in touch with you or your agency and learn more — or set up a consultation.
+The goal of any CTA on your real estate website is to inspire your visitors to take action.
+This action could be filling out a form to download some type of content, like a neighborhood guide.
+Or it could be getting in touch with you or your agency to learn more or set up a consultation.

-Below, you’ll find 16 savvy tips and tricks that can help you craft relevant and alluring CTAs you can use across your website — ones that can ultimately generate the real estate leads you need to continue to scale your business and further dominate your local housing market.
+Below, you’ll find 8 tips and tricks that can help you craft compelling CTAs for your website.
+Follow these CTA tips and examples from a wide range of industries to generate the real estate leads you need to scale your business and dominate your local housing market.

-Keep your message simple and succinct.
-You want to ask your prospects to take action in a clear and effective way.
-Most of the time this means being to-the-point as much as possible, so your site visitors know without a doubt what they should do and what they’ll be receiving.
+Keep your message simple.
+You want to ask your prospects to take action in an effective way.
+Most of the time this means being to-the-point as much as possible, so home buyers and seller know without a doubt what they should do and what they’ll be receiving in return.

-What’s the benefit of your business to a potential customer, and how does the CTA communicate that?
-Simply, people want to know what’s in it for them.
-To get a prospect to take action, a CTA should clearly explain not only why they should take the action, but what exactly they’ll receive after doing so.
-If a CTA on your site is tied to a guide for first-time homebuyers or data around the best schools in your community, the CTA should make that clear.
+How will leads benefit from your business, and how does your CTA communicate that?
+If a CTA on your site is tied to a guide for first-time home buyers, or data on the best schools in your community, you should make that clear.

-Peapod’s CTA below is effective because it clearly demonstrates the benefit to the customer.
-It tells them what to do based on their location, encourages them to “Start Shopping,” and includes an offer of money off their first order.
+Peapod’s CTA below is effective because it spells out the benefit to the customer.
+The CTA tells site visitors what to do based on their location, encourages them to “Start Shopping,” and even includes an offer of money off their first order.

-3) Emphasize the time-sensitive nature of certain CTAs pertaining to calls or meetings.
+3. Emphasize the time-sensitive nature of certain CTAs.

-For instance, if you work in an exclusive area and homes tend to go off the housing market very quickly, make it clear how important it is to set up a showing or contact you immediately by using urgent language in your CTA.
-Words and phrases like “immediately” “now” or “call me today” are good choices.
+For instance, if you work in an exclusive area where homes tend to go off the housing market very quickly, make it clear how important it is to set up a showing or contact you soon by using urgent language in your CTA.
+Words and phrases like “immediately,” “now,” or “call me today” are good choices.

-6) Segment the CTAs you create by audience and use those different ones site-wide.
+4. Segment the CTAs you create by audience.

-If you’ve got several distinct customer personas — think buyers and sellers, people who are in the market for a second home, couples who are downsizing, etc. — you can create a few different CTAs especially for each audience type that promotes offers each customer will find useful based on their needs.
+If you have several distinct customer personas (such as buyers and sellers, people who are in the market for a second home, or couples who are downsizing) you can create a few different CTAs especially for each audience type.
+These CTAs can promote specific offers that each customer will find useful based on their needs.

 In the Spotify example below, both CTAs are focused around price point, and the language is more engaging and detailed under the premium option.
 The buttons themselves are straightforward: “Get Spotify Premium,” and supporting details like “high-quality audio” and “no ads” entice customers to select the paid option.